driv3r/logger_backends_json/README.md

 - `level` represents log level, same as in default `Logger` - `debug, info, warn, error`.
 - `metadata` additional info to pass into json, should be `Map` in the end.

-In any case you can also specify a function that will get evaluated on initialization.
+In any case you can also specify a function that will get evaluated on initialization, if you need to update it during runtime - just run `Logger.configure_backend(...)`.

 If you need to pass any extra info on each log, i.e. some stuff from ETS tables or whatever, you can do it by creating custom encoder and adding it there.